WSIII.2 - Critical Minds in Action: AI-Enhanced Service-Learning and CBL in Engineering

 Celina Pinto Leão

-Associate Professor at the University of Minho, I have been deeply committed to advancing engineering education, particularly in the curricular units of Applied Statistics and Numerical Methods.
-These areas align closely with my expertise and the scientific interests of the department and research center I am affiliated with.
-I have consistently incorporated innovative pedagogical approaches, including active learning methodologies, to foster critical thinking among students.
+Associate Professor at the University of Minho, Celina has been deeply committed to advancing engineering education, particularly in the curricular units of Applied Statistics and Numerical Methods.
+She has consistently incorporated innovative pedagogical approaches, including active learning methodologies, and recently embraced the potential of Generative AI to enhance learning.
+She is active in ethics, gender equity, and inclusion, and contributes to the Master's program board, promoting dynamic academic environments.

 Anabela C. Alves